SebastianTirsen/ms4-vintage-furniture/README.md

 * Register - Functionality to register a new user profile to be added.
 * Log in/out - Login and Logout functionality to be added.
 * Profile page - User must be able to display their basic details and previous orders.
+* Profile page - User must be able to edit their basic details.
 * User must have the ability to post, update and delete ratings made by themselves.
 * Only the store owner should have the ability to update or delete the furnitures.

 Implementation:
 A Register page will be implemented that allows users to register for an account on the website.
-The username and the password along with email for the users account will be stored in Django collection called users.
-In order to be able to add a new furniture, modify or delete an existing furniture, a user will have to be a store owner and registered as a superuser.
-Only the store owner will have the ability to update or delete the furnitures for sale, this is to prevent unwanted modification or deletion of items for sale by the common user.
-A message will be shown to the user to alert them whether the update or delete on the furniture was successful.
-A regular user can store, update and delete their own ratings of the site on the ratings page.
+The username and the password along with email for the users account will be stored in Postgress collection called users.

 A Log In page will be implemented to allow registered users the ability to login in to their account.
 Once a user has successfully logged in, they will be redirected to the Homepage.
 A message will be displayed to inform the user that they have successfully logedd in.
+In the navigation under "My account" the logged in user can find the Profile page "My profile".
 The users Profile page will display the basic details, along with the users previous orders.
 The user will be able to click on the individual previous orders to view details of the order.
+The basic information about the user can also be modified by the logged in user.
+The purpose is to make it possible for the user to change address and shipping information.

 A Log Out link will be displayed to users who are logged in.
-When clicked this will log the user out of the website and redirect them to the Home page.
+When clicked this will redirect the user to a page where they are asked if they are sure that they want to log out.
+Under the question there are two buttons, one for cancelling the logout and one for signing the user out.
+When the user chooses to log out the user are redirected to the Home page.
 A message will be displayed to inform the user that they have successfully logedd out.
+If they cancel their log out, they are redirected to the homepage.

+User Story:
+> as a store owner I want to manage furnitures that are to be sold on the site.

+Acceptance Criteria:
+* Add new furniture.
+* Delete furniture.
+* Edit furniture.

+Implementation:
+In order to be able to add a new furniture, modify or delete an existing furniture, a user will have to be a store owner and registered as a superuser.
+The management of furnitures to be sold are maintained on the "Furniture management" page found in the dropdown "My account" in the navigation.
+Only the store owner will have the ability to update or delete the furnitures for sale, this is to prevent unwanted modification or deletion of items for sale by the common user.
+The store owner are able to edit all the information about the furnitures on the management page.
+A message will be shown tothe superuser to alert them whether the update or delete on the furniture was successful.

 User Story:
 > As a user, I want a way to contact the site owner so that I can have any questions I may have in regards to the website answered.